Coiot/strides-strokes/src/pages/index.md

       challenging than one 24 hour event.
 It is our hope to bring recognition to those who challenge themselves to overcome this preventable condition.
 We also hope to inspire others to try and live healthier lifestyles.

+      The participants of this 24-hour event will be by invitation only however, we encourage everyone in the community to come and encourage the participants throughout the duration of this event.
+We also hope that this event inspires you to take the first step in living a healthier lifestyle...come walk one lap of the many laps completed by the competitors.
     actions:
       - type: action
         template: action